Elaskinok/Codex_IntroductaryTask/README.md

 # Codex_IntroductaryTask

 This application allows to draw lines and rectangles on canvas.
 Also it allows fill closed area.
-All these actions can be displayed by pseudographics.
+All these actions can be displayed by pseudographics(in file "output.txt").

 ## Running Application